Short Answer (quick read):

 Both products are virtual hence the V in both abbreviations.
 The hardware used by the cloud hosting party is made available virtually, so you do not directly use a physical server.

 The other similarity is in the letter P. It stands for Private.
-In other words, the resources of your VPS or VPC are only available to you.
+In other words, the resources of your Virtual Private Server and your Virtual Private Cloud are only available to you.
 Because both products are virtualized, your servers are actually in the Cloud.

 A VPS is a virtual server that is basically the same as a physical server.
 In most cases, you choose an operating system with a cloud host, the resources you need and then you can log in immediately and get started on your server.

-With VPS you don’t have that problem.
-With a VPS you always have access to the resources you pay for.
+With a Virtual Private Server you don’t have that problem.
+You always have access to the resources you pay for.

 Similarity: with a VPS and VPC you have little or no trouble from other users.